huangli712/iQIST/doc/readme.md

 ---------

 Please see ~/doc/guide.
 We are sorry for it is only a Chinese guide and a bit outdated.
 The English version of it will be released in the future.
 So please be patient.

 Support
 -------

 We are sorry.
-We DO NOT provide any technical support.
+We DO NOT provide any technical support now.
 If you meet some problems when you are using iQIST.
 You can write a letter to us.
 But we can not guarantee we will reply you.

 Developers
 ----------

 Li Huang
+Department of Physics, University of Fribourg, 1700 Fribourg, Switzerland

 Yi-lin Wang
+Beijing National Laboratory for Condensed Matter Physics and Institute of Physics, Chinese Academy of Sciences, Beijing 100190, China

 Contributors
 ------------

 Zi Yang Meng
+Beijing National Laboratory for Condensed Matter Physics and Institute of Physics, Chinese Academy of Sciences, Beijing 100190, China Department of Physics, University of Toronto, Toronto, Ontario M5S 1A7, Canada

 Liang Du
+Department of Physics, The University of Texas at Austin, Austin, Texas 78712, USA

 HISTORY